bricoletc/Brice_Markdown_CV/index.md

 ### Successes

 `2023`
-Best Talk award at ISMB/ECCB 2023 Conference - Evolutionary and Comparative Genomics Section - $200
+Best Talk award at ISMB/ECCB 2023 Conference - Evolutionary and Comparative Genomics Section ($200)

 `2022`
-Best Talk award at JOBIM Conference - 400€
+Best Talk award at JOBIM Conference (400€)

+`2018-2022`
+Postgraduate fellowship - full tuition at University of Cambridge

 `2018`
 Best student in Msc Bioinformatics - University of Lyon 1

 `2016`
-Ashworth Medal for best student in Evolutionary Biology - University of Edinburgh - £400
+Ashworth Medal for best student in Evolutionary Biology - University of Edinburgh (£400)

 `2012-2016`
 Undergraduate fellowship - full tuition at University of Edinburgh